MaiCVCR/faucet-stellar/scripts/stellar/README.md

 ```

 This script:
+1. Generate a new token based on the information provided in the .env file
-1. Establishes a trustline from the distributor to the issuer
+2. Establishes a trustline from the distributor to the issuer
-2. Creates the initial token supply
+3. Creates the initial token supply
-3. Transfers tokens to the distribution account
+4. Transfers tokens to the distribution account

 ### Step 3: Environment Configuration

 After generating the accounts and the token, you need to set up your environment variables.
-Create a `.env` file in your project root with these values:
+Modify the `.env` file in your project root with these values:

 ```env
 # Stellar Network Configuration